From the U.S. Department of Health and Human Services, I'm Nicholas Garlow with HHS HealthBeat.

 Images of the brains of binge drinkers indicates binge drinking thins the brain's prefrontal cortex, which handles things like paying attention, making decisions, and controlling impulses.

 At the University of Cincinnati, Tim McQueeny saw it in a pilot study of 29 weekend binge drinkers ages 18 to 25.
 McQueeny says the amount of drinking during binges has an effect, too: "Those who've had the most number of drinks per binge episode had the greatest thinning in the prefrontal cortex."
-(6 seconds) A "binge" is drinking five or more drinks at a time for males and four or more for females.
-And it's common among almost half of young adults.
+(6 seconds) A "binge" is drinking 5 or more drinks at a time for males and 4 or more for females.
+And it's common among almost 1/2 of young adults.